metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

 been private.
 If you want to retain the filehandle, use ["read\_from\_filehandle"](#read_from_filehandle).

-Returns the file contents on success or `undef` on failure.
+It returns the file contents on success or `undef` on failure.

 ## `read_from_filehandle`